donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/bouchard.jpg" alt="Bouchard" width="200px"/>

-I have not had the chance to read it yet, but I will.
+I have not had the chance to read it yet, but I will, hopefully.

 ### Biology

-Mathematical biology is a really cool field, I have taken a class on dynamical systems with applications to ecology and it was wonderful.
+Mathematical biology is a really cool field.
+I have taken a graduate class on dynamical systems that discussed among other things applications to ecology and it was wonderful.
+Here's a recommendation:

 **[Mathematical Biology](https://www.amazon.com/Mathematical-Biology-Introduction-Undergraduate-Mathematics/dp/1489982817/)**, *Ronald W. Shonkwiler, James Herod*

 <img src="/learn-mathematics/img/shonkwiler.jpg" alt="Shonkwiler" width="200px"/>

 This book is pretty big.
 Personally, I would choose one topic you're interested in and start there.
-There is a chapter you should probably start with though, "Some Mathematical Tools".
+You should probably start with the chapter called "Some Mathematical Tools" though.
 There is also this from an author I like:

 **[Mathematical Methods in Biology and Neurobiology](https://www.amazon.com/Mathematical-Methods-Biology-Neurobiology-Universitext/dp/1447163524/)**, *Jürgen Jost*